 Greensboro is a large city located in the state of North Carolina.
 With a population of 296,710 people and 76 constituent neighborhoods, Greensboro is the third largest community in North Carolina.

-Greensboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Greensboro is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Greensboro is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Greensboro who work in sales jobs (11.49%), office and administrative support (11.01%), and management occupations (9.44%).

 Also of interest is that Greensboro has more people living here who work in computers and math than 95% of the places in the US.